MrWolfZ/Conqueror/recipes/cqs/basic/getting-started/README.md

 This recipe shows how simple it is to get started using **Conqueror.CQS**.

 > You can see the completed code for this recipe directly in the [repository](.) or explore it interactively in this [.NET Fiddle](https://dotnetfiddle.net/wHWO47).
+To be able to run the code on your own machine, you need to have [.NET 6 or later](https://dotnet.microsoft.com/en-us/download) installed.

 The best way to explore this library is by building a small application.
 To keep it simple we will write a small interactive console application which manages a set of named counters.
 Once finished the interaction with the app will look like this: